spockz/alessandrovermeulen.me/_posts/2013-05-19-why-you-should-switch-to-declarative-programming.markdown

 title: "Why you should switch to declarative programming"
 date: 2013-05-19 12:52
 comments: true
-categories: Programming
+category: programming
 ---

 We are reaching limits of what is feasible with imperative languages and we should move to declarative languages.

 When applications written in imperative languages grow, the code becomes convoluted.
 Why?
 Imperatively programmed applications contain statements such as `if X do Y else do Z`.
 As `Y` and `Z` contain *invisible* side-effects the correctness of the program relies on some implicit invariant.
 This invariant has to be maintained by the programmer or else the code will break.
 Thus each time a new feature is added to an application or a bug is fixed the code for the application gets more complex as keeping the invariant intact becomes harder.
 After a while the code becomes spaghetti-code and bugs are introduced as the programmer fails to maintain the invariant.
 This is going to happen despite the best intentions of the programmer to keep things clean.
 Why is this?

 <!-- more -->